 Set like a gem in the Bay of Naples, just opposite Mount Vesuvius, this fabled four-by-two-mile island has been a popular international destination since the times of the ancient Roman Emperors Augustus and Tiberius.
 Capri's natural and man-made attractions are unforgettable.
 The island abounds in hills, cliffs, olive groves, vineyards, and garden terraces overlooking the Amalfi Coast.

 On today's optional tour, you'll be introduced to the charms of this miniature paradise and experience its unique way of life.
 After a short crossing by jetfoil, you'll ascend by funicular to the narrowest part of the island, where you'll visit the small town of Capri.
 Stroll through the chic shops and the picturesque whitewashed houses and reach the Gardens of Augustus, which overlook the bathing port of Marina Piccola, adorned by the famous Faraglioni rocks.
 After pausing to enjoy the breathtaking views, you'll continue to the highest point of the island and tour the village of Anacapri, which has spectacular views of the Bay of Naples and Mount Vesuvius.
-Next you'll enjoy a light lunch, and then be at leisure to explore further on your own or to indulge in some shopping or in a refreshing gelato.
+Next you'll enjoy lunch, and then be at leisure to explore further on your own or to indulge in some shopping or in a refreshing gelato.

 Return to the port of Marina Grande via the local funicular train in time for our return boat to Sorrento.